noam-honig/replacing-heroku/deploy-to-aws.md

 # Deploying node js server
 1. Search for `Elastic Beanstalk` in the search bar on top and select `Elastic Beanstalk`
 2. Prepare your app for deployment:
-   3. Add a file called `procfile` (no extention) in the root folder of your project and write in it `node:` and the node js starting point. in my case it looks like this:
+   3. Add a file called `procfile` (no extension) in the root folder of your project and write in it `node:` and the node js starting point. in my case it looks like this:
       ```
       node:dist/server/index.js
       ```
    4. Run npm install and also build your code.
-   5. If you have environment variables, store them in a .env file - you will not be able to set them on the server yourself like you did in heroku or railway.
+   5. If you have environment variables, store them in a .env file - you will not be able to set them on the server yourself as you did in Heroku or railway.
    6. create a zip file with all that - you'll use it later.
 4. Click `Create a new environment`
    3. Select `Web server environment` and click `Select`